-A: AWS Backup is a centralized backup service that makes it easy and cost-effective for you to back up your application data across AWS services in the AWS Cloud and on premises, helping you meet your business and regulatory backup compliance requirements.
-AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can configure and audit the AWS resources you want to back up, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.
+A: AWS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud, helping you meet your business and regulatory backup compliance requirements.
+AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can configure and audit the AWS resources you want to backup, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.

 Q: How does AWS Backup work with other AWS services that have backup capabilities?

 A: Today, several AWS services offer backup features that help you protect your data, such as EBS snapshots, RDS snapshots, DynamoDB backups, and Storage Gateway snapshots.
 All existing per-service backup capabilities remain unchanged.
 AWS Backup provides a new, common way to manage backups across AWS services both in the AWS Cloud and on premises.
 AWS Backup introduces a centralized backup console that offers backup scheduling, retention management, and backup monitoring.
 AWS Backup supports existing backup functionality provided by EBS, RDS, DynamoDB, and Storage Gateway.
 For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.